rmfatemi/bitvoker/README.md

 **bitvoker** transforms raw text and data into intelligent, actionable alerts.
 You send it the `log`/`text`/`website`, etc, and then configure it to do what you need.
 Leveraging regular expressions and AI, the following scenarios represent only a portion of its capabilities:

 1. If logs coming from `web-app-gateway-03`, include `SECURITY_ALERT` and `Failed login attempt` for the user `admin` and the Client IP address is not within our internal `192.168.1.0/24` range, then use our local LLM model to identify the `origin of the attack` and `recommended blocking action`.
 Only send the AI-processed recommendations to the SOC team's `"INCIDENT" Slack channel` alerts.
-The original message should never be sent for these security alerts due to sensitive information.
+Never send the original security alerts (sensitive information).

 2. If this downloaded BestBuy page contains a product-listing for `Sony WH-1000XM5 Headphones` then feed it into this AI model to see if the discount-badge shows a SAVE percentage greater than 15% and extracts the `current price`, `original price`, and the `direct buy URL`.
 Only send the AI-processed deal details to this dedicated `Telegram` chat.

-3. If logs coming from the `db-server-prod-01` include an error where `long_query_threshold` exceeded and the duration is greater than `1000ms`, then use Meta's LLAMA4 model to summarize the `"impact on service in 15 words or less"`, we want to send both the AI-processed summary and the original message, but the original message only if it contains a Client IP address starting with `10.0.0..`.
-All notifications should be sent to the `DBA` team's `Microsoft Teams channel` and the team's `email alerts inbox`.
+3. If logs coming from the `db-server-prod-01` include an error where `long_query_threshold` exceeded and the duration is greater than `1000ms`, then use Meta's LLAMA4 model to summarize the `"impact on service in 15 words or less"`, send both the AI-processed summary and the original message, but the original message only if it contains a Client IP starting with `10.0.0..`.
+Send all notifications to the `DBA` team's `Microsoft Teams channel` and the team's `email alerts inbox`.

 </div>